• Home

 Now, transfer the beef mixture to a parchment paper lined baking sheet and shape it into a meatloaf.

-Next, warm up the rest of the gravy and pour it over the top of the meatloaf.
+Finally, warm up the rest of the gravy and pour it on top of the meatloaf.
+Garnish with parsley (optional), slice and serve warm.

 Loading…